Castlederg

-The village hosts some of the district's key events each year, including the Derg Vintage Rally, Dergfest music festival, Red River Festival and the traditional Apple Fair.
+The town hosts some of the district's key events each year, including the Derg Vintage Rally, Dergfest music festival, Red River Festival and the traditional Apple Fair.

 Castlederg was a traveller's stop along the ancient pilgrimage route to Station Island on Lough Derg.
 The town boasts ancient ruins and monastic settlements.

 History

 Early history

-Historically the area around the town was a site of contestation between the territories of Cenél nEógain (later Tír Eoghain) and Connail (later Tír Chonaill - mostly modern County Donegal).
+Historically the area around the town was a site of contestation between the territories of Cenél nEógain (later Tír Eoghain) and Connail (later Tír Chonaill – mostly modern County Donegal).
 This rivalry between the two powers continued until the 16th century when they combined in the defence of Ulster against the encroaching Elizabethan armies.
 The Castlederg area, lying within the new barony of Omagh, was granted to the English Attorney-General for Ireland, Sir John Davies.
-Two castles were constructed on his proportion, Castle Curlews (Kirlish Castle) outside Drumquin and the bulk of what can be seen today on the northern bank of the Derg at Castlederg.
+Two castles were constructed on his proportion, Castle Curlews (Kirlish Castle) outside Drumquin and Derg Castle, the ruins of which can be seen today on the northern bank of the River Derg at Castlederg.
 A bronze-age cauldron was found at Castlederg in 2011.

 The Troubles

 During the Troubles, 25 people were killed in and around Castlederg (including Killeter and Killen) and there were many bombings in the village.
 The Provisional Irish Republican Army (IRA) killed 11 members of the Ulster Defence Regiment and Royal Ulster Constabulary, four fellow IRA members whom it accused of being informers, and three Ulster Protestant civilians.
 Four IRA members were also killed when their bombs exploded prematurely.
 Ulster loyalist paramilitaries killed three Catholic civilians.
-For more information, see The Troubles in Castlederg.